fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Starting datapoint for the range function
+Starting data-point for the range function

 </dd>
 </dl>